MannyFay/short-cuts/README.md

-# short-cuts
+# Short Cuts and Commands
-A pocket full of short cuts.
+A pocket full of short cuts and terminal commands :)